BenjaminWills/programming-notes/MongoDB/Mongo DB.md

 mongodb://
 ```

-is the neccessary prefix to any connection string.
+is the necessary prefix to any connection string.

 ```sh
 <username>:<password>